MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 #### 2. Models

-1. `models` (OPTIONAL, list[string]).
-A URI to a yaml file containg a model card.
+1. `models` (OPTIONAL, list[ModelCard]).
+A list of model cards (as defined below) or `!include`s of a yaml file containing a model card.
 This model card can for example be a model card described in the next section or a model card from Hugging Face.
 There can be multiple model cards, meaning multiple models are used.